-What are Angular Limb Deformities?
+What are Angular Limb Deformities in Dogs?

 Angular limb deformities are not uncommon in dogs and there are a number of different deformities that can occur.
-Whether resulting from injury or heredity, when there is irregular growth in one or two bones in a pair, it will lead to: Shortened limbs Bowing of bones Partial displacement of joint Bending or twisting of growing bone
+Whether resulting from injury or heredity, when there is irregular growth in one or two bones in a pair, it will lead to: Shortened limbs Bowing of bones Partial displacement of joint Bending or twisting of growing bone.

 An angular limb deformity means that the spatial alignment of a limb is abnormal, leading to pain, discomfort and often, lameness.
 This may be due to injury or be hereditary.
 Symptoms of Angular Limb Deformities in Dogs For dogs that typically have short, bowed limbs, a common sign of a problem is limping on one or both forelimbs.
 While deformities can occur in the hind limbs, this is less likely (with the exception of Dachshunds).
 Should your dog not be from a breed that typically has bowed legs, if you notice a visible limb deformity, lameness or a reduction in motion, you will want to bring your dog to the veterinarian for an evaluation as soon as possible.
+Other causes of angular deformities include eating food that is poorly balanced for calcium and phosphorus or excess calories and minerals fed to puppies.

 Types Angular limb deformities can take place in either the radius/ulna (front leg) or tibia/fibula (hind leg) of your dog.
 The deformities can occur as a result of a physical injury or as a result of genetics.
 Certain breeds of dogs are more likely to experience angular limb deformities.